top of page

 oceemlab.jpg

-To study the complex processes at AP, the ICEFLAME international team of scientists will combine marine EM, multichannel seismic, core, and water sampling datasets for geochemical and biological analysis, supporting effective medium modeling and new geotechnical and numerical modeling to estimate methane transformation to C02 and subsequent influx of carbon to the Southern Ocean.
+To study the complex processes in West Antarctica, an international team of scientists will combine marine EM, multichannel seismic, core, and water sampling datasets for geochemical and biological analysis.
+This will support effective medium modeling and new geotechnical and numerical modeling to estimate the volumes of methane biotransformation to carbon influx to the Southern Ocean and subsequently added to the global carbon cycle.

 oceemlabnew.jpg